 Head Women's Basketball Coach

-Kellee Robertson is entering her first year as Head Women's Basketball Coach.
+Kellee Robertson is entering her second year as Head Women's Basketball Coach.
 Kellee played high school basketball at Proviso West in Hillside, IL.
 In college, Kellee played a year of basketball and softball at Triton College and at College of Du Page,

 where she led the league in steals and assists.
 Kellee finished her basketball career at Concordia University where she